-Utility program implementers, therefore, have targeted these homes with energy efficiency programs, and while single-measure retrofit programs have been minimally effective, whole-house retrofit programs, with multiple energy-saving measures, appear to be more impactful.
+Utility program implementers, therefore, have targeted these homes with energy efficiency initiatives.
+While single-measure retrofit programs have been minimally effective, whole-house programs, with multiple energy-saving measures, appear to be more impactful.

-First, these programs targeted low complexity homes with high energy usage (e.g., at least 30,000 kWh per year) that would be more likely to benefit from high-impact energy efficiency upgrades.
+First, these programs targeted low-complexity homes with high energy usage (e.g., at least 30,000 kWh per year) that would be more likely to benefit from high-impact energy efficiency upgrades.
 A site assessment verified that participating homes were all-electric and either single-family detached, site-built or manufactured.

 Second, the programs used common, high-impact retrofit measures and a commercially available, validated energy modeling program to project and confirm cost-effective savings.
-Air sealing, duct sealing, and heating, ventilation and air conditioning (HVAC) system replacements were the most commonly implemented measures.
+Air sealing, duct sealing, and heating, ventilation and air conditioning (HVAC) system replacements were the most frequently implemented measures.
 The modeling software was used to increase the likelihood that the retrofit installation costs plus the post-retrofit energy usage resulted in monthly bill payments that were no more than 86 percent of pre-retrofit payments.
-Therefore, on average, customers experienced positive savings from day one and throughout the duration of the retrofit payback.
+Therefore, on average, customers experienced savings from day one and throughout the duration of the retrofit payback.

-Third, the programs made sure that the common installations would be of high quality by ensuring that the details could be consistently followed.
+Third, the programs made sure that the installations would be of high quality by ensuring that the details could be consistently followed.
 Targeted technical training for assessors and contractors promoted the knowledge, skills and abilities necessary for the retrofit measures being used.

-Finally, the programs addressed common cost challenges to large-scale participation by using on-bill financing methods.
+Finally, the programs addressed cost challenges to participation by using on-bill financing methods.
 With on-bill financing, the upfront cost of energy efficiency measures is deferred and repaid over time through customers’ electric bills.

 Other on-bill-type financing options exist, and each has its own advantages and disadvantages.
 Selecting the “right” method will depend on a program’s objectives, target market and administrator, but they all appear to increase customer participation by reducing the initial cost needed to benefit from energy efficiency measures.

-Programs containing these four key attributes — low complexity/high energy-use homes, streamlined home energy assessments, high-quality installations and on-bill financing — have resulted in high energy savings, high customer satisfaction, high participation and low default rates.
+Programs containing these four key attributes — low-complexity/high energy-use homes, streamlined home energy assessments, high-quality installations and on-bill financing — have resulted in high energy savings, high customer satisfaction, high participation and low default rates.
 In other words, these ingredients create a recipe for a successful whole-house residential retrofit program.